-Even in lanes where intermodal is only marginally less expensive on a per-load basis, taken over the course of the year, the savings rack up.
+Even in lanes where intermodal is only marginally less expensive on a per-load basis, over the course of the year, the savings can add up.

-On average, rail shipping is four times more fuel efficient than truck—a train can move one ton of freight 479 miles on single gallon.
+On average, rail shipping is four times more fuel efficient than truckload — a train can move one ton of freight 479 miles on single gallon.